hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 During experimental use and testing, the system achieved an average throughput of approximately **20 data points per hour** across fusion, sedimentation, and rheology measurements, including droplet detection, capture, and preparation.

+This reduced hands-on instrument time, increased experimental throughput, and made automated data generation more practical for routine use.

 ---

 Some visual examples have been simplified or anonymized to respect institutional data policies.
 The focus of this project description is the software architecture and automation workflows.